David Emerson: Controversy

-The furore has reinvigorated support for legislation requiring MPs who switch parties to step down and run for their own vacancy in a by-election.
+The furore reinvigorated support for legislation requiring MPs who switch parties to step down and run for their own vacancy in a by-election.
 NDP MP Peter Stoffer announced on February 13 that he would reintroduce a private member's bill making such a provision.
-Turner plans to introduce a similar bill, despite pressure from his party to back off.
+Turner planned to introduce a similar bill, despite pressure from his party to back off.
 Speaking on Vancouver radio station CKNW, Emerson said he would be glad to discuss the bill in Parliament: "I'll participate in that debate, I may even vote for it, and I will certainly abide by it."
 Stoffer's earlier floor-crossing bill (C-251) was defeated during the last Canadian Parliament.
-Emerson has vowed to resign only if such a law were passed retroactively or if the ethics commissioner found him to be at fault.
+Emerson vowed to resign only if such a law were passed retroactively or if the ethics commissioner found him to be at fault.

 A crowd of over 700 gathered at an NDP-organized protest rally in Emerson's riding on Saturday February 11.
 Another smaller rally took place at Emerson's riding office the next day.
-On April 2, a crowd, variously estimated between 1000 and 1200 participated in a Walk for Democracy organized by a group calling themselves Real Democracy.
-At times the tightly packed crowd stretched out over five blocks along one lane of Kingsway as the march proceeded along the 2 kilometre route past Emerson's constituency office to the rally.
+On April 2, a crowd, variously estimated between 1000 and 1200, participated in a march organized by a group calling themselves Real Democracy.
+At times, the tightly packed crowd stretched out over five blocks along one lane of Kingsway as the march proceeded along the two-kilometre route past Emerson's constituency office to the rally.
 The next day, another group flew an airplane over Canada's parliament asking the Member of Parliament to "call home".
 This was in reference to the fact that David Emerson had remained low key and made few public appearances in the riding for the months of February and March.

 According to an online poll from The Globe and Mail, 77% of respondents wanted Emerson to step down and run in a by-election.
 A similar online poll conducted by Maclean's magazine showed 66% wanted Emerson to run in a by-election.
 Ipsos Reid in mid-February 2006 conducted a poll of British Columbians and found that even in staunchly Conservative areas of the province, respondents were 75% in favour of a by-election being called.

 On March 3, 2006, Ethics Commissioner Bernard Shapiro announced that he was launching a preliminary inquiry into conflict-of-interest allegations against Emerson and Harper.
-Shapiro says he will look into what influence may have been wielded in the decision by Emerson to cross the floor.
+Shapiro said he would look into what influence may have been wielded in the decision by Emerson to cross the floor.
 On March 20, 2006, Shapiro stated that he was "satisfied that no special inducement was offered by Mr. Harper to convince Mr. Emerson to join his cabinet and his party".
 He found no wrongdoing on Emerson's part and recommended a parliamentary debate on floor crossing.